just-ai/jaicf-template/README.md

 Heroku will build and deploy your changes automatically.

-### Data persistence

-This template uses mongoDB persistence layer available on Heroku.
-Heroku automatically creates a free sandbox database hosted by MongoLab.

-During the local development a simple in-memory storage is used.

 ## Community

 You're welcome to [join a Slack community](https://join.slack.com/t/jaicf/shared_invite/zt-duq07hx2-w_c71O8BnKDCIqhSXflRjA) to share your ideas or ask questions regarding the JAICF usage.